tartavull/continuous-deployment-demo/README.md

 # Sample of how to deploy from Travis CI and run an end-to-end test

-Please see the [master branch](https://github.com/googlecloudplatform/continuous-deployment-demo) for a complete README.
+Please see the [master branch](https://github.com/googlecloudplatform/continuous-deployment-demo) for a complete README